History of the Faculty

 2001: Merging the departments Electrical Engineering, Computer Science, Mechanical Engineering and Material Technology to form the new Faculty of Engineering.

-2003: Merger of the “Gerhard-Mercator-Universität Duisburg” and the “Universität-Gesamthochschule Essen” to the new University of Duisburg-Essen.
+2003: Merging of the “Gerhard-Mercator-Universität Duisburg” and the “Universität-Gesamthochschule Essen” to the new University of Duisburg-Essen.

 2004: Integration of the Mechanical Engineering department of the former Universität-Gesamthochschule Essen into the Faculty of Engineering.